Net-Mist/reachy/Readme.md

 ### move_memory.py
 The script allows a user to move Reachy freely.
 Hitting `return` save the current position of the arm in a new key point.
 You can save as many key point as you want.
 When you're finished type "save" and the list of the key points will be saved in a json file.
-Then the are will iterate other the list of key points to redo the same moves.
+Then the arm will iterate other the list of key points to redo the same moves.

 This script has 2 parameters :
 - file_path: path of a json file where it will store the key points